MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.markup/xamlreader_loadwithinitialtemplatevalidation_516035070.md

 # Microsoft.UI.Xaml.Markup.XamlReader.LoadWithInitialTemplateValidation

 ## -description
-Parses a well-formed XAML fragment creates a corresponding object tree, and returns the root of the object tree.
+Parses a well-formed XAML fragment and creates a corresponding object tree, and returns the root of the object tree.
 Also performs load-time validation of any linked templates.

 ## -parameters
 ### -param xaml